Living in Edmonton, Read this Before Moving

 Just like the climate, the Edmonton lifestyle is not for everyone.
 If you are accustomed to living in a large city, you might not like it here.
 However, if you are looking for a simpler way of life, Edmonton might be perfect for you.
 These are the major lifestyle categories you should be aware of:

-Public transportation in Edmonton is not very good (to put it lightly).
+Public transportation in Edmonton is not very good (to put it nicely).
 If you are not driving you will be very limited to the places you can get to.
 There is a light rail line, which is reliable but has limited reach.
 Otherwise you’ll have to take the bus, but even they have limitations.
 The city is very spread out and buses don’t service every neighbourhood.
 And in addition to that, the buses that run, are very slow.
 A 20 minute car ride can take more that 2 hours by bus!

 Another issue is poor reliability.
 I remember when I was in high school and my bus didn’t come and I had to wait for the next one.
 I ended up spending 45 minutes outside in -30°C weather!
 And this was not an isolated incident.
 Buses fail to show up on time very frequently.
 If you need to get somewhere by bus, I suggest you leave your home much earlier than you think you should.
 If the weather is poor, give yourself an extra hour!